ethereum/annotated-spec/altair/beacon-chain.md

     return set(filter(lambda index: not state.validators[index].slashed, participating_indices))
 ```

 A major feature of Altair is reforming how we keep track of which validators fulfilled which duties during an epoch so we can reward them and compute finality.

-The intuitively cleanest approach, simply giving validators their reward and tracking progress toward finality in real time, has three key problems:
+Note that there are many subtle considerations in doing this correctly.
+The easiest approach to solve this problem that a naive observer might think of is to simply give validators their reward and tracking progress toward finality immediately.
+However, this suffers from three key problems:

 1. It does not prevent validators from getting their attestations included twice (preventing that would require some kind of bitfield _anyway_)
 2. It does not have an easy path to allow rewards to be proportional to total participation levels (a feature that we want to keep to discourage censorship and inter-validator attacks)
 3. It would require random-access updates to validator balances, which are expensive.
 This is because a random-access update requires re-computing a Merkle branch, or up to 22 hashes per validator per epoch.
 Updating balances at the end of an epoch in a batch, on the other hand, simply re-computes the entire balance tree, costing ~1/4 hashes per validator per epoch (each balance is 8 bytes, a chunk is 32 bytes, an N-chunk Merkle tree requires N-1 hashes to recompute)

-The pre-Altair approach was to store `PendingAttestation` objects, effectively keeping the attestations received during an epoch in the state (and adding information about when they were received to keep track of timeliness) and then processing them all at once at the end of the epoch.
-The Altair approach is more efficient: it stores a bitfield (1 byte per active validator) and updates the bitfield in real time.
-We avoid random-access updates because the bitfield is stored _in shuffled order_, meaning that the `ParticipationFlags` of the validators in the same committee are stored beside each other.
+The pre-Altair approach to solve these problems was to avoid doing any attestation processing (except signature verification) immediately and instead store `PendingAttestation` objects, keeping the important data in the attestations received during an epoch in the state (and adding information about when they were received to keep track of timeliness).
+These `PendingAttestation` objects would be processed all at once at the end of the epoch.

+The Altair approach is more efficient: it stores a bitfield (1 byte per active validator) and updates the bitfield immediately when a validator fulfills a duty.
+We avoid the issues with random-access updates that would arise if we had immediately updated _balances_ because in the Altair approach the bitfield is stored _in shuffled order_.
+That is, the `ParticipationFlags` of the validators in the same committee are stored beside each other.
 This ensures the real-time cost of updating this bitfield is only ~1/32 hashes per validator (slightly more if there are two attestations for the same committee, but never too much more).

 #### `get_flag_index_deltas`